World waits to see if Trump-Xi dinner brings trade peace

-Trump and Xi will be seeking a way out of a trade war between the world’s two biggest economies, while also saving face for their domestic audiences at home.
-Trump Friday expressed optimism about a deal.
-“There’s some good signs,” he said.
-“We’ll see what happens.”
+Trump and Xi are seeking a way out of a trade war between the world’s two biggest economies, while also saving face for their domestic audiences at home.

+Before the dinner of grilled sirloin, red onions, goat ricotta and dates, Trump told reporters that “we’ll be discussing trade and I think at some point we are going to end up doing something that is great for China and great for the United States.”
+He did not offer any details.

+Xi’s remarks also gave no indication of whether any breakthrough was imminent.

 The Trump-Xi meeting is set to be the marquee event of Trump’s whirlwind two-day trip to Argentina for the Group of 20 Summit after the president cancelled a sit-down with Russian President Vladimir Putin over mounting tensions between Russia and Ukraine.